How to Change SRD SASSA Phone Number

 Also, be wary of sites that ask for money in return for personal information – they are often phishing scams.
 The best way to avoid them is to make sure that the site you choose is trustworthy.
 Don’t fall victim to unsolicited personal grant offers.
 These are most likely not from the government and are simply scams.

 Using a credit card is a convenient option for some grants.
 However, some grants require a bank account for payment.
 A debit card or other method, such as a check or money order, can also be used.
+And if you want to stop, check out our article on how to stop receiving SRD grant instead!
+Or if it is declined, see why Sassa SRD grant is declined for UIF registered now!

 Similar Posts